Lead/Worker Multi-Model Setup

 - Gets corrected by the user ("that's wrong", "try again", etc.)

-Meanwhile, technical hiccups like timeouts, auth issues, or service downtime don't trigger fallback mode.
-Goose just retries those quietly.
+Technical hiccups like timeouts, authentication issues, or service downtime don't trigger fallback mode.
+Goose retries those quietly.

 Reasons to Use Lead/Worker